devovv/CloudPlay/README.md

 ---

-## 📦 Changelog (v1.3)
+## 📦 Changelog (v1.4)

-🐛 **Fixes:**
-- Fixed HTTP 404 error when downloading applications
-- Updated all download links to latest versions

 ✨ **New Features:**
-- Added accent color selection (6 colors available)
-- Color applies to title, buttons, tabs, progress bars
+- ⭐ **Favorites** — pin your favorite apps in the library
+- 📦 **File size** — app size is now displayed in store cards

 ⚡ **Improvements:**
+- Increased app card size for better readability
-- Optimized performance
+- Optimized library performance
-- Better error handling
-- Updated all apps to latest versions

 ---